aosp-mirror/platform_frameworks_base/tools/layoutlib/create/README.txt

 The core method of the generator is transform(): it takes an input ASM ClassReader and modifies it to produce a byte array suitable for the final JAR file.

-The first step of the transformation is changing the name of the class in case we requested the class to be renamed.
-This uses the RenameClassAdapter to also rename all inner classes and references in methods and types.
-Note that other classes are not transformed and keep referencing the original name.
+The first step of the transformation is to implement the method delegates.

 The TransformClassAdapter is then used to process the potentially renamed class.
 All protected or private classes are market as public.